tomiwa123/NFT/README.md

 You should see a picture of a gorgeous buddhist temple!
 The handler associated with the path `localhost:8000/nft` can be found in the views.py folder.
 You can see that the function is currently returning a local image as an HttpResponse.
 Your job is the following.
 Modify the handler to:

-1. Query the algorand blockchain for your NFT
+1. Query the Algorand blockchain for your NFT
 2. Recover the IPFS link from the NFT
 3. Query the image from IPFS
 4. Serve the image as an HTTP response